jooyoungseo/assets2023_vscode/README.md

 ## Some Example Papers

-We are working on experience report.
-Unfortunately, 2023 committee has not provided any examples on their official website.
-However, [2022 examples](https://assets22.sigaccess.org/experience-reports.html) can give us some ideas.
+We are working on [experience report](https://assets23.sigaccess.org/experience-reports.html).